sye8/MindGame/README.md

 # MindGame (Work In Progress)
 ## A game which you win by not thinking about it.
+*Note that this game does not work on macOS*

 Using a BITalino device, this game compares the EEG readings of the two players.
 Like the rules of a tug-of-war, the player who gives a lower EEG reading than the opponent for a long enough time wins the game.